Xinayder/dicepyware/README.md

 According to their [FAQ][diceware-faq], a 4-word passphrase only provides *51.6 bits* of entropy, almost the same number of bits as an 8 random ASCII character password.
 Five word passphrases also are not allowed because they are easily breakable by a powerful botnet.

 If you're looking for true secure passphrases, consider using a length of 8 words or more.
+Using the `-c` option to include a special character at random adds about 10 bits of entropy.

+All of this assumes, of course, that your passphrase is kept secret.

 [diceware]: http://world.std.com/~reinhold/diceware.html